-The applicant is required to develop management plans for the transportation, storage, use and disposal of such hazardous materials.
+The Applicant is required to develop management plans for the transportation, storage, use and disposal of all hazardous materials to be used or produced in the oil and gas industrial undertaking.
+Hazardous material more generally refer to hazardous materials used in the direct or indirect support of the oil and gas operation including by not limited to fuels, lubricants, antifreeze, process chemicals, pesticides, and explosives.
 In addition, contingency plans to respond to, contain, and treat spills of these materials must also be developed.

 It is anticipated that a single overarching plan may be suitable for smaller or less complex projects.
-For larger or more complex projects or projects utilizing very hazardous materials, such as cyanide, standalone plans for various categories of materials are likely required.
+For larger or more complex projects or projects utilizing very hazardous, reactive or persistent materials, standalone plans for various categories of materials are likely required.

-In either case, the plan or plans should be summarized in this section of the application report and the full plans included as appendices.
-The applicant is cautioned that hazardous material management plans must be consistent with any applicable Federal or Territorial legislation governing the management of hazardous materials.
-It is the duty of the applicant to ensure this consistency irrespective of the decision of the Board to accept (or not) the management plans submitted as part of this application.
+In any case, the plan or plans should be summarized in this section of the application report and the full plans included as appendices.
+The Applicant is cautioned that hazardous material management plans must be consistent with any applicable Federal or Territorial legislation governing the management of hazardous materials.
+It is the duty of the Applicant to ensure this consistency irrespective of the decision of the Board to accept (or not) the management plans submitted as part of this application.

-8. DECOMMISSIONING AND RECLAMATION
+8. TEMPORARY CLOSURE, DECOMMISSIONING AND RECLAMATION

-During the project assessment process undertaken by YESAB, the applicant will have developed and submitted a preliminary decommissioning and reclamation plan that accounts for both potential temporary closures and the ultimate permanent closure of the proposed development.
-It is generally expected that such a plan would have been based upon conceptual planning of the project.
+During the project assessment process undertaken by YESAB, the Applicant will have developed and submitted a temporary closure plan and preliminary decommissioning and reclamation plan that account for potential temporary and final closure of the proposed development.
+It is generally expected that such plans would have been based upon conceptual planning of the project.

-The Board expects that this original "conceptual" plan will have been expanded or revised to include any changes or additions of detail necessary or beneficial as a result of:
+The Board expects that these original "conceptual" plans will have been expanded or revised to include any changes or additions of detail necessary or beneficial as a result of:

-- the findings of the project assessment (i.e. Conditions within a Decision Document); - the results of any further studies, such as on, but not limited to, mineral processing, water and waste treatment, and the logistical development and operation of the mine; - the implications of expanded environmental data sets; - the input of further stakeholder engagement; and - the knowledge of more advanced engineering designs that has been completed or in progress since the original plan was prepared for the project assessment.
+- the findings of the project assessment (i.e. Conditions within a Decision Document); - the results of any further studies, such as on, but not limited to, product processing, water and waste treatment, and the logistical development and operation of the project site; - the implications of expanded environmental data sets; - the input of further stakeholder engagement; and, - the knowledge of more advanced engineering designs that has been completed or in progress since the original plan was prepared for the project assessment.